Trio found guilty of murdering five-year-old Logan Mwangi

 A foster family the youth stayed with claimed to have heard him say he wanted to kill Logan.

-They said they reported the teen’s “desire for violence” and threats to harm Logan to his social worker Debbie Williams but that she seemed unconcerned.
+They said they reported the teenager’s “desire for violence” and threats to harm Logan to his social worker Debbie Williams but that she seemed unconcerned.
 Ms Williams denies this.

 Weeks before he died, Logan suffered a broken collarbone but he never got medical treatment.

-Ms Rees said: “He had been kept like a prisoner in his small bedroom in the flat you saw, a room likened by Williamson as a dungeon.”
+Prosecutor Caroline Rees QC said: “He had been kept like a prisoner in his small bedroom in the flat you saw, a room likened by Williamson as a dungeon.”

 She accused Cole of punching Logan twice in the stomach and ordering the youth to “sweep” Logan if he stuttered or flinched.

-Moments later the youth carried out the martial arts-style manoeuvre, kicking his legs out from under him while using his hand to slam his head to the ground.
+Moments later the youth carried out the martial arts-style manoeuvre, kicking Logan’s legs out from under him while using his hand to slam his head to the ground.

-Williamson said she screamed for them to stop but said Cole replied: “The only way this boy understands is pain.”
+Williamson claimed she screamed for them to stop but said Cole replied: “The only way this boy understands is pain.”

 Two days later, she phoned the police at 5.45am reporting Logan missing – claiming to have awoken to find him gone and accusing a woman of taking him.